openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

 - **Protobuf Definitions**:
   - These definitions describe the data structures in a language-agnostic way.
+  - They are defined directly inside Hive Protocol library and shared from there
   - Examples:
     ```protobuf
     message transfer {